My motorbikes in the past 35 years

 Then I downgraded to a Honda CB500F in the color White.
 I bought it new in November 2013 and sold it again in January 2014.
 Although it is a Japanese brand-name, the bike was made in Thailand.
 A 2-cylinder 500 cc four-stroke engine.
 Nice bike but too bad AP Honda Thailand was not able to produce a new designed engine that is not consuming oil so I sold the bike back to Honda Big Wing Thailand after 3 months riding 5700 km (and a lot of problems).
 I lost a considerable amount of money on this badly build motorbike.
 And I will NEVER again buy a Honda big bike made bij AP Honda Thailand.

 So currently I am riding my Kawasaki Z250, a 2 cylinder 250cc motorbike.
 Also made in Thailand.
 I bought it in 2013 and currently in 2018 I am still riding it.
 I changed it a bit, the most important thing is that I changed the handle-bar so I sit a bit more straight up.
 But I am missing a bit of comfort, power and ABS.
-So I am considering a Yamaha MT03, BMW G310R or the new Kawasaki Z650.
+But due to bad exchange rate of the Thai baht upgrading will have to wait a bit.